How much water should a breastfeeding mom drink?

 Do I need to drink more fluids while breastfeeding?

-ou are breastfeeding your baby, you may be really surprised to learn that you don’t actually have to drink extra water, or any other fluid for that matter, in order to make an adequate amount of milk for your baby.
+However, it isn’t necessary to drink extra water, milk, or any other fluid in order to make an adequate amount of milk for your baby.

-I once came across a breastfeeding lady who believed she had to drink four litres of water per day, and she was really relieved to discover this wasn’t the case, and all she needed to do was to drink to thirst.
-It’s really interesting to discover that there are some studies that show that drinking too much water can actually reduce your supply.
+I have come into contact with a number of women who have mistakenly believed that extra fluids were essential however there are some studies that show that drinking too much water can actually reduce your supply.
 So the rule of the game is: drink to thirst.

 Review dates, references & further resources